-Gay Bars in Santa Fe? - The Official Gay Santa Fe Site!
+Gay Bars in Santa Fe? - Santa Fe Gay Realtor

 Santa Fe may be the most popular gay destination in New Mexico but it tends to draw a relatively couples-oriented, arts-minded, romantic crowd – not too many singles seeking out nightlife options (unless you count going out to a concert, or a performance at the world-class Santa Fe Opera).
 Similarly, many of the gays and lesbian who live in Santa Fe are over 35 and in relationships.
 For this reason, Santa Fe has never supported a full-time, dedicated gay bar for an especially long period of time.
 However, there are still good options to grab a cocktail!